Theo-Grace/paper/paper.md

 Siefert et al studied the Kitaev bilayer without additional interactions

 This model has anyon solutions which could used in topological quantum computing applications

+# Simulations
+The bandstructure of the majorana modes is calculated numerically